amit-069/PowerBIProject1/README.md

 # Super Store Sales Dashboard

 This project is a comprehensive sales dashboard for Super Stores, created using Power BI tools.
 The dashboard provides a detailed analysis of sales performance, allowing for better decision-making and strategic planning.
+# Objective
+To contribute to the success of a business by utilizing data analysis techniques, specifically focusing on time series analysis to provide valuable insights.
 ## Features

 - **Interactive Visualizations**: Easily explore sales data through dynamic charts, graphs, and tables.